Welding on silver alloys

 Tips

-As welding wire, we generally recommend alloys of the same type or, even better, Lampert welding wires with optimum flow properties.
+As welding wire we generally recommend alloys of the same type or, even better, Lampert welding rods with optimum flow properties.

 Welding of thin silver parts